redking/dzr-testing-workshop/src/exercise2/README.md

 When you run `npm start` you'll see the same App from exercise 1, with the following differences

-1. The React component uses state to populate the result field
+1. The React component uses its state to populate the result field
 2. If the result is greater than zero, the field is colored green.
 A negative result will turn the field red.
 A zero result will leave the input field at the default background color.